ualberta-mueller-group/MCGS/docs/development-notes.md

     - It uses `sumgame_move`
     - It keeps its own `_play_record_stack` with sum-level info
     - Subgames keep their own stacks with local moves as well
-- Has an "undo stack" consisting of multiple vectors
+- Has an "undo stack" consisting of multiple `vector`s
     - `vector<sumgame_undo_code>`
         - Stack of enum type indicating which undo functions need to be called before returning from the current minimax search step
         - Contains markers, `SUMGAME_UNDO_STACK_FRAME`, pushed at the start of each minimax search step